Turning Off the Pre-Provisioned Service

 Click Review Pending Changes.
 For more information about this Ops Manager page, see Reviewing Pending Product Changes.

 Click Apply Changes to redeploy and disable the pre-provisioned service.

-You can turn off the pre-provisioned service if you are using automation such as scripts or pipelines to configure the RabbitMQ for PCF tile.
+You can turn off the pre-provisioned service if you are using automation such as scripts or pipelines to configure the Tanzu RabbitMQ tile.

 To do this, set the